Jingyuan-zhu/cropdusters/README.md

 # cropdusters
-dbt project for corp yield prediction and selection of crop types given user input
+dbt project for corp yield prediction and selection of crop types given user input (In progress)